 In addition, Tisch College serves as a home for various programs and initiatives that relate in various ways to Civic Studies.
 These diverse efforts and projects combine education, research, and practice to explore important questions related to how the practical and theoretical frameworks of civic engagement apply in disciplines like education, mathematics, and the humanities, and to how the work of students, scholars, and practitioners in these fields can contribute their unique perspectives and expertise to improving civic and democratic life:

-Civic ScienceCivic Science informs how we can bring divisive science issues into our civic lives.
-It helps us make well-informed choices on science issues through dialogue across difference to promote civic action, political advocacy, and community revitalization
+Civic ScienceCivic Science informs how we can bring science issues into our civic lives.
+It helps us make well-informed choices on science issues through dialogue to promote civic action, political advocacy, and community revitalization.

 Initiative on Social-Emotional Learning & Civic EngagementThe Tisch College SEL-CE initiative seeks to integrate social-emotional learning into educational practices, campus programs, and research throughout Tufts University.

 The following departments and programs within Tufts share premises and values with Civic Studies.
 None is subsumed under Civic Studies; each embodies a unique perspective and stands at the center of its own network but they collaborate on shared concerns: